svaibhav07codez/Python-Programming/README.md

 # Python-Programming
-all the basic python codes that I've practiced.
+all the basic python codes that I've practiced in my college python course.